RatanShreshtha/DeepThought/content/posts/config-options.md

 [extra]
 toc = true
-comments = true
+comments = false
 +++

-Deep Thought theme provides some config option like option to add favicon to your site, add avatar for profile, setup social links for the profile etc
+DeepThought theme provides some config option like option to add favicon to your site, add avatar for profile, setup social links for the profile etc

 <!-- more -->